joejohnston203/binned_stan_analysis/README.md

 Stan/morpho model to analyze the sensitivity of any experiment where the data can be binned.
 Specific scripts analyze the sensitivity of Ricochet at the Double Chooz Reactor.

+The frequentist folder contains a python program to perform a frequentist analysis.
+It takes configuration scripts for the Bayesian code and performs a frequentist analysis.
+See the end of this README for more details on its structure and use.

 Requirements
 ======

   Designed to work with version 1.1.5 of morpho. https://github.com/project8/morpho/tree/v1.1.5

   You will need to install root in order to have access to pyroot.

+  If you want to use the given example analysis, update activate_venv.sh to point to your virtualenv directory where morpho was installed.

 Directory Structure
 ======